 Concrete is second to water as the most-consumed resource, and its main ingredient is cement, which accounts for about 8% of the carbon dioxide emissions in the World.
 The amount of carbon dioxide in our atmosphere is now at its highest level, and it’s changing our climate.

 The relationship between religion and nature is particularly relevant today, because of the environmental concerns.
-The progress made in 2018 proved that technology already exists to reduce climate change.
-Hopefully, 2019 will be the year when we see more being done World-wide.
+The progress made to date shows that technology exists to reduce climate change.
+Hopefully, 2020 will be the start of the decade where more action is taken to solve the problem World-wide.

 There are so many things that we can do to reduce carbon dioxide emissions.
 Natural stone, and wood can be more-widely used as building materials, instead of concrete blocks.
 Electric, and hybrid cars can be more-widely used, instead of petrol-only, and diesel-only cars.
 In Norway, 52% of new cars are electric, whereas it is less than 1% in the United States of America.
 Ireland is going to be the first country in the World to divest public funds from fossil fuel assets, because it recognises the damage being caused by climate change.